HazemHussein14/E-commerce-DB/README.md

 ## Database Schema and Setup

 This section explains each table in the database and how to create it.
-Follow the provided SQL queries to set up the schema.
+Follow the provided [link](./setup.md) to set up your database and fill it with mock data.

 ---